-The Episcopal Church, having its roots in the Church of England, is also an Anglican Church.
+The Episcopal Church, having its roots in the Church of England, is part of the Anglican Communion.
 Like all Anglican churches, the Episcopal Church is distinguished by the following characteristics:

 Protestant, Yet Catholic